holycrap872/ucls-hs-intro-to-cs/CourseMaterial/00_number_systems/00_onboarding/lesson_plan.md

 know where the Computer Science office is located, so there is no excuse for not utilizing this resource in the future.
 ```

+> Note: Make sure to replace existing dates w/ correct dates AND to set up calendar